before80/go_docs/content/docs/Other/ProposalGoBenchmarkDataFormat.md

 key: value
 ```

-where key begins with a lower case character (as defined by `unicode.IsLower`), contains no space characters (as defined by `unicode.IsSpace`) nor upper case characters (as defined by `unicode.IsUpper`), and one or more ASCII space or tab characters separate “key:” from “value.”
+where key begins with a lower case character (as defined by `unicode.IsLower`), contains no space characters (as defined by `unicode.IsSpace`) nor upper case characters (as defined by `unicode.IsUpper`), and one or more ASCII space or tab characters separate "key:" from "value."
 Conventionally, multiword keys are written with the words separated by hyphens, as in cpu-speed.
 There are no restrictions on value, except that it cannot contain a newline character.
 Value can be omitted entirely, in which case the colon must still be present, but need not be followed by a space.

 The interpretation of a key/value pair is up to tooling, but the key/value pair is considered to describe all benchmark results that follow, until overwritten by a configuration line with the same key.